What to do if your electricity is disconnected

-- An amount that you can afford to pay immediately, no matter how big or small.
+- what amount you can afford to pay immediately, no matter how big or small

-- An amount that you are able to pay at a later date, and the date you will be able to pay it?
+- what amount you are able to pay at a later date, and the date you will be able to pay it

-If you agree to a payment arrangement in order to have your electricity reconnected, it is important that you can afford to maintain the payment arrangement.
-If you miss any payments, the arrangement will be broken and you may again face disconnection.
+If you agree to a payment arrangement to have your electricity reconnected, it is important that you can afford to maintain the payment arrangement.
+If you miss any payments, the arrangement will be broken and you may face disconnection again.

-If your retailer has agreed to reconnect you before 4pm on a business day, they must arrange reconnection:
+If your retailer has agreed to reconnect your electricity supply before 4pm on a business day, they must arrange reconnection:

 If the request is made after 4pm but before 9pm on a business day:

-- In Adelaide central/metropolitan area - on the day of the request if you pay any reasonable charge determined by the retailer or the distributor.
+- in Adelaide central/metropolitan area - on the day of the request if you pay any reasonable charge determined by the supplier.

-- In remote/rural areas - on the day of request if possible, and if you pay any reasonable charge determined by the retailer or the distributor.
+- in remote/rural areas - on the day of request if possible, and if you pay any reasonable charge determined by the supplier.

 If the request is made on or after 9pm on a business day, the reconnection must occur by the end of the next business day.

-Reconnections are carried out by the distributor any time up until midnight on the day specified.
+Reconnections are carried out any time up until midnight on the day specified.

-If your meter or the main switch for your electricity supply is not accessible to the distributor, you will need to ensure that you remain at the property to provide access until the reconnection occurs.
+If your meter or the main switch for your electricity supply is not accessible, you will need to ensure that you remain at the property to provide access until the reconnection occurs.

-If you are not at the property to provide access when the distributor attends to reconnect and for this reason the reconnection attempt fails, you must contact your retailer the next day and again apply for reconnection.
+If you are not at the property to provide access and for this reason the reconnection attempt fails, you must contact your retailer the next day and again apply for reconnection.